What to Do With an Onion (or Garlic Clove) That Has Sprouted

 How to Plant a Sprouted Garlic Clove (and What to Expect)

 - To produce more bulbs, you can use either sprouted or unsprouted cloves, just make sure to plant unsprouted cloves "pointy-end" up, about 1/2" below the surface.

 - Follow the first six items in instructions above, but know that you must let your plants think they've gone through winter if you want more garlic.
 You can achieve this naturally by planting them before the first frost, or artificially by putting them in the freezer for a couple weeks

 - Once you've allowed them to go through winter (or "winter"), put them out in the sun to warm up.

-- You can use the chives during this period, but only a little at a time, or you'll stunt the bulbs' growth
+- You can use the sprouts during this period (if you enjoy that bitter taste), but only a little at a time, or you'll stunt the bulbs' growth.

 - Prune back any flowering shoots that come up initially (this helps produce larger bulbs).

 - If the bulbs aren't already in 8" or 12" pots, transplant them carefully once they've showed some signs of growth.